 Textgram is available only on Android (there is an iOS version, but it’s completely different), but it’s a step up from Tweegram in almost every aspect.
 To start, the free version includes dozens of customization options, including templates, backgrounds, filters, frames, fonts, colors, and stickers.
-All the app’s options are available for free (as far as I could see), and the only difference between the free version and the paid version ($2) are the ads.
+All the app’s options are available for free (as far as I could see), and the only difference between the free version and the ($2) are the ads.
 There’s also a tiny watermark on the final product, but it’s really unobtrusive.

 You start by typing in the text you want to share, and in Textgram’s case, this can also include emoji.
 As tempting as it is to include them, the final result ultimately looks better without them.

 After entering your text, it’s time to really have some fun with Textgram.
 If you want, you can hit the “Randomize” button to get a random background and design, or start digging through the app’s options and design your own text image.
 The first screen also includes basic formatting options.

 If you want to design by yourself, there are seven tabs for you to explore: Templates, Stickers, Fonts, Text Effects, Backgrounds, Filters, and Frames.
 You can also use your own image as background by choosing the “Gallery” option on the Templates or Backgrounds tabs.

 Wondering what the difference is between Templates and Background?
 They’re pretty similar – in fact, they include the same backgrounds – but Templates also change the writing itself to go with the background.
 Backgrounds leave your writing as is, so it’s great for when you’ve already designed the text as you want it to look, and you’re looking for a background to go with it.

 The app has some pretty powerful options such as filter opacity control, and literally hundreds of possible designs you can create to suit every taste.
 When you’re done, you can share your image using relevant installed apps, or save it to your phone to share in other ways.